tbrowder/Number-More/README.md

     my $hex = $dec.base : 16;
     say $hex; # OUTPUT 'CB'

-The default for each provoded function is to take a string (valid decimals may be entered as numbers) representing a valid number in one base and transform it into the desired base with no leading zeroes or descriptive prefix (such as '0x', '0o', and '0b') to indicate the type of number.
-The default is also to use upper-case characters for the hexadecimal results.
+The default for each provided function is to take a string (valid decimals may be entered as numbers) representing a valid number in one base and transform it into the desired base with no leading zeroes or descriptive prefix (such as '0x', '0o', and '0b') to indicate the type of number.
+The default is also to use upper-case characters for the hexadecimal results (and all bases greater than 10).
+(Note that a future feature will allow handling of bases from 37 to 62 where letter case is significant and no lower-case option will be available.)

 There is an optional parameter to define desired lengths of results (which will result in adding leading zeroes if needed).
 There are